dive-into-machine-learning/dive-into-machine-learning/README.md

 ## Recommended course

-**[Prof. Andrew Ng (Stanford)'s online course _Machine Learning_]( https://www.coursera.org/learn/machine-learning) is a free online course I saw recommendeded often.** I saw many people recommend this course emphatically.
+**[Prof. Andrew Ng (Stanford)'s online course _Machine Learning_]( https://www.coursera.org/learn/machine-learning) is a free online course I saw recommended often.** I saw many people recommend this course emphatically.

 It's helpful if you decide on a pet project to play around with, as you go, so you have a way to apply your knowledge.
 You could use one of these [Awesome Public Datasets](https://github.com/caesar0301/awesome-public-datasets).
 And remember, IPython Notebook is your friend.